TwoRingSoft/Pippin/README.md

 ### Extensions

-These are currently split into extensions on Foundation API, UIKit and Webkit.
+These are currently split into extensions on Foundation, UIKit and Webkit.

 ## Testing